AEW Dynamite/Collision preview: The Full Gear go-home shows - Pro Wrestling Dot Net

 -Kenny Omega returns

+-Mike Bailey vs. Shelton Benjamin for the No. 2 spot in the Casino Gauntlet match at Full Gear

+-AEW Unified Champion Kazuchika Okada vs. Mascara Dorada in a double jeopardy match (the Don Callis family will get a future shot at the CMLL Trios Titles if Okada wins, Dorada will get a future shot at the AEW Unified Championship if he wins)

 Powell’s POV: Dynamite and Collision will be live from Boston, Massachusetts, at Agganis Arena.
-Join Jake Barnett for his live review as Dynamite is simulcast Wednesdays on TBS and HBO Max at 7CT/8ET, and I will take over for the one-hour Collision live review at 9CT/10ET (the second hour of Collision will be the Full Gear pre-show).
-Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).
+Join Jake Barnett for his live review as Dynamite is simulcast on TBS and HBO Max at 7CT/8ET, and I will take over for the one-hour Collision live review at 9CT/10ET (the second hour of Collision will be Saturday’s Full Gear pre-show).
+Jake’s same-night audio reviews of Dynamite are available exclusively for Dot Net Members (including our Patreon subscribers).

+Another overstuffed stay home show for a PPV that nobody other than the dirtsheets and basement criminals will watch.